Moenen Of Xezbeth

 Ancient Spell Of Darkness

 With their interesting blend of proto symphonic elements and the most basic and repetitive riffing imaginable, Moenen Of Xezbeth caused quite a stir in the underground, and rightfully so.
-Nostalgia is a commodity that never goes out of demand, and when a band comes along, whose sound is essentially a compromise between the Panzerfaust era Darkthrone and the earliest Emperor recordings, with just enough personality on top to make that entire creative endeavor meaningful, one has no choice but to pay attention.
+Nostalgia is a commodity that’s obviously always in demand, so when a band comes along, with a sound that’s essentially a compromise between the Panzerfaust era Darkthrone and the earliest Emperor recordings, and just enough personality on top to make that entire creative endeavor meaningful, one has no choice but to pay attention.

 Trying to find moments of highly competent musicianship and impressive technical ability in these songs is utterly pointless, as Ancient Spell Of Darkness isn’t about that.
 It’s about sonic minimalism and alchemy of making something basic and rudimentary feel nuanced, rich in texture and nonrepetitive despite being repetitive.
 The fact that these Belgians did such a swell job of it literally the first time they went to record a full-length together certainly justifies the optimism that the best from them is yet to come.